 Developmental editing will help you revise your manuscript before sending it out to agents and publishers.
-You may purchase developmental editing for your short story, memoir, novella, or novel.
+You may purchase developmental editing for your novel, novella, or memoir.
 Every package includes:

 - A letter addressing the global aspects of your fiction, including areas of strength, questions for consideration, and suggestions for revision